aldebaran/qibuild/doc/source/ref/cfg/qibuild_xml_syntax.rst

 Local Settings
 --------------

-The schema of the global xml file looks like this:
+The schema of the local xml file looks like this:

 .. code-block:: xml